ncee-dp-tech-sme/hexstrike-ai-docker/README.md

 ```
 ### 🐳 Docker Installation

-**Quick start with pre-built environment including all 150+ security tools**
+**Quick start**
-*Note:* the helper scripts use `sudo` and the container runs with `--privileged` to guarantee raw-socket/capability requirements for pentesting tools.
+*Note:* the helper scripts use `sudo` and the container runs in `privileged` mode to guarantee all capabilities such as raw-socket capability requirements for pentesting tools.
+Container hardening is possiblme in base of your requirements but checks are neeed.
+Check docker-compose.yml for the capability details.

+Rationale:
+- Use Kali Linux latest astable version
+- Have all latest tools installed with the official steps (apt, release github, compilation only if necessary).
+- Have a consistent pre-built, pre-configured and replicable environment including all the necessary tools.

 ```bash
 # 1) Clone the repository